Roiqk7/dotfiles/README.md

 * [Troubleshooting](#Troubleshooting)

 # Introduction
-This configuration is aimed at C/C++/Rust/Lua development in Neovim on MacOS.
+This configuration is aimed at **C/C++/Rust/Lua** development in **Neovim** on **MacOS**.
 That being said, the purpose of this repository is to help you get started.
 You are encouraged to change it to your liking, and I designed it with that in mind.

 **Note:** The `_` in the file/directory names represents `.`